danielcorin/blog/content/posts/language-model-schema-and-object-gen.md

 If you want to try running these examples yourself, check out my writeup on using a [clean Python setup]({{< ref "/posts/clean-python-setup" >}})

-I spent the week hacking on a languange model use case for structured data generation.
+I spent the week hacking on a language model use case for structured data generation.
 It turns out the structured data we hoped to generate didn't have a well-defined schema.
-For the languange model to have any chance of suceess, it felt important to construct a schema definition as guide for the structure of the output.
+For the language model to have any chance of success, it felt important to construct a schema definition as guide for the structure of the output.
 However, manually extracting a schema definition for a complex object can tedious.
 We were able to use the language model for this task.

 ## Using a language model to extract a JSON Schema by example

-By feeding in several (PII sanitized) example objects and instructure the language model to define a [JSON schema](https://json-schema.org/) for those object, we were able to get most of the way to extracting a universal schema definition for these objects using `text-davinci-003`.
+By feeding in several (PII sanitized) example objects and instruct the language model to define a [JSON schema](https://json-schema.org/) for those object, we were able to get most of the way to extracting a universal schema definition for these objects using `text-davinci-003`.

 Here's a simple example of how you can do this: